-CONTEXT: The U.S. Department of Education, Office of Innovation and Improvement (OII), is seeking individuals to serve as peer reviewers for the FY 2013 Investing in Innovation (i3) grant competition.
-Qualified peer reviewers must meet the criteria listed below.
-NOTE: Even if you applied to be a peer reviewer last year, we ask that you reapply this year (as outlined below).
-Applications will be accepted on a rolling basis.
+CONTEXT: The U.S. Department of Education, Office of Innovation and Improvement (OII), is interested in individuals to serve as peer reviewers for future Investing in Innovation (i3) grant competitions.
+NOTE: Even if you registered to be a peer reviewer in prior years, we ask that you check your registration to ensure we have current information.
+(See instructions outlined below).

-WHO: The Department is seeking peer reviewers from various backgrounds and professions including: PK-12 teachers and principals, college and university educators, educational evaluators, social entrepreneurs, strategy consultants, grant makers, and others with education expertise.
-Reviewers must have expertise in at least one of the program's nine absolute priorities or in educational evaluation.
+WHO: The Department is interested in peer reviewers from various backgrounds and professions including: PK-12 teachers and principals, college and university educators, educational evaluators, social entrepreneurs, strategy consultants, grant makers, and others with education expertise.
+Reviewers must have expertise in at least one of the program's priority areas or in educational evaluation.
 Additionally, the most qualified candidates will have expertise in: program or organizational innovation, strategic planning, scaling successful programs, and/or prior experience reviewing or approving grant applications (further discussion below).

 REQUIRED AREAS OF EXPERTISE: Reviewers will be selected to serve in one of the two following categories (you may be considered for either or both).

-You must have specific expertise in at least one of the nine i3 “Absolute Priorities” (for a detailed explanation of each priority, see the descriptions included in the i3 Notices Inviting Applications (NIAs) at http://www2.ed.gov/programs/innovation/index.html).
+You must have specific expertise in at least one of i3 priority areas listed below.
+For a detailed explanation of these priority areas, see the descriptions included in the i3 Notice of Final Priorities published on March 27, 2013 and available at http://www2.ed.gov/programs/innovation/legislation.html.

 - Improving the Effectiveness of Teachers or Principals